 Drink plenty of water!

-Keep a water bottle on you caffeine free herbal teas such least 2 litres of water per day.
+Keep a water bottle on you wherever you go.
+Try drinking caffeine free herbal teas such as peppermint, ginger or lemon throughout the day.
+Aim for at least 2 litres of water per day.

 Brown Rice Salad